chrisdmacrae/astro-pwa/packages/docs/src/content/docs/en/installation.md

 ## Installation

-If you already have an existing project, skip to []
+If you already have an existing project, skip to [Install the Integration](#install-the-integration).

 ### Create your Astro project